jddm11/robot_framework_project_2/robot_test/client_test_cases.rst

 Client Controller
 ..................

-This controller is in charged of create and delete clients who are going to buy videogames and movies.
+This controller is in charge of creating and deleting clients who are going to buy videogames and movies.

 For this controller we stablished the application of graph coverage by nodes.
 The test case ahead cover all the possibilities for code traces.